MicrosoftDocs/SupportArticles-docs/support/mem/intune/ndes-connector-signin-error-80004003.md

 To fix the issue, assign a valid Intune license to the account that you use to sign in.

 > [!NOTE]
-> The account that you use to sign in must be an Intune service administrator or a tenant administrator that has **Global administrator** permissions.
+> The account that you use to sign in must be an Intune Service Administrator or a tenant administrator that has **Global Administrator** permissions.

 ## More information